tgaff/installfest/mac_dev_tools.md

 ### Add Package Control

 Sublime Text has its own very popular package manager called Package Control.
-We'll use it to add extra features to Sublime Text, including a web development package called Emmet and a JavaScript syntax helper called a "linter".
+We'll use it to add extra features to Sublime Text, including a web development shortcut package called Emmet and a JavaScript syntax helper jshint.

 1. Follow <a href="" target="_blank">Package Control's  "simple installation" instructions</a> to add Package manager to your Sublime Text.
 When you paste the large block of text, make sure you:
    -  use the Sublime Text 3 version, and